gbirke/traefik-sessionauth/README.md

     php -r 'echo password_hash("your_password_here", PASSWORD_DEFAULT);'

-**TODO:** describe PHP session tuning for longer-lived sessions and using different storage mechanisms

 ### Overriding templates

 If you want to show some branding on your page, use different styling or